-Sir Alex Ferguson sets a goal for Manchester United to score a century
+Sir Alex Ferguson believes Manchester United

 When becoming champions in the 2009-10 season Chelsea returned 103 goals, the only time a club has broken the century barrier in the Premier League.
 United's best is 97 in 1999-2000, with last season's 93 from Manchester City the third highest.
 "We have 15 goalscorers this year [in all competitions] and it is definitely helping us at the moment," Ferguson said.